cellomonster/iOS-Discord-Classic/README.md

 # Discord Classic
-An unofficial and bare-bones Discord client for iOS 5 and 6
+An unofficial bare-bones Discord client for iOS 5 and 6

 [Help test it out in the Discord server](https://discord.gg/A93uJh3)